-Tonight we enjoy a farewell dinner with friends as we prepare to depart.
+Tonight we enjoy a farewell dinner with friends as we prepare to depart in the morning.
 Accommodations at the Hotel Bougainvillea (B,L,D)

-Tues., Jan.
-24 Departures
+Sun., Jan.
+16 Departures

 After breakfast we offer a group transfer to San José's Juan Santamaría International Airport to take your flights back home.
 Keep in mind that you should be at the airport almost three hours ahead of your flight, so watch those early morning departures!
 It's very nice to have a leisurely morning at this lovely hotel and gardens.
-If you must leave early we can arrange a private transfer (small additional cost) for you, shared with others if they are also leaving early.
-Otherwise, we suggest you plan on flights out after 11:00 AM.
+If you must leave early we can arrange a private transfer for you (small additional cost), shared with others if they are also leaving early.
+Otherwise, we suggest you plan on flights out after 12:00 PM.
 (B)